rafalcieslak/AlgAudio/doc/modules.md

     - `id` - **required**.
 The inlet identifier.
 The value of this attribute specifies the SynthDef argument associated with the input bus.
 For example, if your Synth reads input using `In.ar(inbus)`, then the value of this attribute should be `inbus`.

-    AlgAudio will take care to set the SynthDef's argument value when the module is connected to another etc. so you just need to expose these values as SynthDef arguments, specify the `inlet` parram, and AlgAudio will manage synth connections automatically.
+    AlgAudio will take care to set the SynthDef's argument value when the module is connected to another etc. so you just need to expose these values as SynthDef arguments, specify the `inlet` param, and AlgAudio will manage synth connections automatically.

   - `outlet` - Specifies an audio output of this module.
 This node is analogous to `inlet` node.
 Attributes: